 The world-famous Carnival of Venice takes place during the ten days leading up to Shrove Tuesday, and is an event not to be missed.
 Famous for its elaborate masks, this pre-Lent festival means ‘farewell to meat’ and is generally celebrated throughout all of Venice.

 The tradition of the mask originated in the 13th century, when the residents of Venice would hold parties from the 26th December until Lent, and they would wear masks to hide their identity.
 These celebrations were the only time the lower and upper class socialised with each other, and it was common for peasants to disguise themselves using the masks whilst playing out their fantasies.

 The carnival is a great excuse to throw on a mask and an extravagant costume, as well as enjoying music, parades, and the local food and drink, in a truly beautiful city.

-Whichever festival you choose to attend in 2017, don’t forget to buy your travel insurance and collect your currency beforehand.
+Whichever festival you choose to attend, don’t forget to buy your travel insurance and collect your currency beforehand.
 Tickets to some of these festivals may sell out quickly, so it’s always advised to book in advance.

 Find this story useful?
 Share it with a friend

 Thinking about applying for a loan?
 Here are four things to think about beforehand.

 Unsure if you can afford a loan?
 Here are four questions you should ask yourself before...

 Wondering what a personal loan is and how you can use it?
 Here’s all you need to know a...